-Journalisation is always enabled in graphical mode and disabled in batch mode.
+By default, a journal is generated upon exit of the session only whenever Frama-C crashes in graphical mode.
+In all other cases, no journal is generated.
 This behaviour may be customized by using the option -journal-enable (resp. -journal-disable) that generates (resp. does not generate) a journal upon exit of the session.

-The Graphical User Interface
+Chapter 8 Graphical User Interface